natj/natj.github.io/_posts/group/2024-05-30-helsinki_cluster_access.md

 ### SSH keys for easier login

-A regular ssh connection requires you to type the (university) password on every login.
-You can make your life a bit easier by adding your SSH public key to the accepted connections on `turso`.
+Next, you need to identify your machine and update the SSH public keys on the gateway hosts.

-The following steps need to be done only once per machine that you will use to login to the terminal.
+This step needs to be done only once per machine that you will use to login (or jump to other machines).

-First, we need to generate a public SSH key (if you dont already have one).
-On your own machine's home directory (i.e., `~/`) execute
+First, generate a public SSH key (if you dont already have one).
+On your own machine's home directory (i.e., `~/`) with

 ```bash
 mkdir .ssh